Can I sponsor a post or project Manhattan Nest?

 Where do you thrift?
 How do you find great things for cheap?

-Otherwise, Craigslist.
+Otherwise, Craigslist, eBay, and even Etsy have been valuable resources for vintage goods at modest rates.
 Same rules—stick with it and eventually you’re bound to find something good.

 Where is [insert anything I own here] from?